What happens if the estate representative refuses to accept my rent payments or tries to evict me? – North Carolina

 Analysis

 Apply the Rule to the Facts: Here, rent payments are being offered but the estate representative is holding funds in escrow and threatening eviction or “foreclosure.”
 If the rent is being timely tendered and kept available, the core nonpayment element becomes disputed because the issue is not inability to pay, but refusal to accept or disagreement over who should receive payment.
-Even so, if the estate claims rent is past due, North Carolina law generally expects a proper demand and a 10-day opportunity to cure before treating the lease term as forfeited for nonpayment.
+Even so, if the estate claims rent is past due, North Carolina law generally expects a proper demand and a 10-day opportunity to cure before seeking dispossession for nonpayment.

 Process & Timing

-3. Removal only after court order: If the landlord wins, the next step is a court-issued eviction order and enforcement through the sheriff’s process.
+- Removal only after court order: If the landlord wins, the next step is a judgment for possession and then a writ of possession enforced through the sheriff’s process.
 Threats to remove someone without a court order raise serious legal concerns.

 Exceptions & Pitfalls